-However I contacted Dorset Echo in 2004/5 and they had no update on this article and no further information.
-Also Blandford museum and the local historian Ben Cox are not aware of such an orphanage or this story.
-But I have heard this rumour a couple of times now from different sources and it is possible that it was not invented and it so many different Wareham families particularly around Blandford and north Dorset and why they are scattered around without, currently, any clear connections of many families.
+I contacted Dorset Echo in 2004/5 and they had no update on this article and no further information.
+Blandford museum and the local historian Ben Cox were also not aware of such an orphanage or much more about this rumour.
+But I have heard this rumour a couple of times now from different sources and it is possible that it was not invented.
+If this is the case then it may explain why there are so many Warehams in this part of Dorset scattered around villages but with no clear ancestral connections.
+It may also explain why, for example, I cannot find a baptism of my earliest recorded ancestor on this line, Jonathan Wareham, in about 1700 as there may not have been one under this name.

-My trace of my Wareham ancestry appears to start in Shroton around 1700 (see page 8) with no source of a birth of a Jonathan Wareham who was starting a family in Shroton in the early 1700's.
-I have though speculated that my ancestor is descended from the Warehams of the nearby village of Fontmell Magna where the surname was more numerous in parish records in the late 17th century.
+Clear evidence of my particular Wareham ancestry starts in Shroton in 1715 (see page 8) with the baptisms of children to Jonathan Wareham and his wife Anne.
+Jonathan may well have been connected to and descended from the Warehams of the neighbouring village of Fontmell Magna where the surname was more numerous in parish records in the late 17th century.
 There are also clues connecting Jonathan of Iwerne Courtney to a Thomas Wareham of Fontmell from the previous generation (see Wareham spreadsheet online for information).
-However it is possible that Jonathan is not connection to the Fontmell family and there are other options even in that area, for example there was a will left by a

-John Wareham in Blandford in the 1690's, a Warram that was baptised in Shaftesbury in 1644 and a Wareham in Horton, near Cranborne Chase, in the 1641 Protestation Returns.
+However it is also possible that Jonathan is not connection to the Fontmell family and there are other options for associate families in that area, for example there was a will left by a John Wareham in Blandford in the 1690's, a Warram that was baptised in Shaftesbury in 1644 and a Wareham in Horton, near Cranborne Chase, in the 1641 Protestation Returns.
+Jonathan may also be connected to Warehams over the county border in Hampshire.